 AAA Scholarship Foundation (AAA), a private non-profit organization, is an approved Florida Scholarship Funding Organization (SFO).
-AAA administers the Florida Gardiner Scholarship Program (formerly known as Personal Learning Scholarship Account or PLSA) which is an annual scholarship that provides parents/guardians of children with specific disabilities the opportunity to better meet the individual needs of their eligible children.
+AAA administers the Florida Family Empowerment Scholarship for Students with Unique Abilities (FES-UA) program (formerly known as the Gardiner Scholarship) which is an annual scholarship that provides parents/guardians of children with specific disabilities the opportunity to better meet the individual needs of their eligible children.

-Parents/guardians of eligible Florida children may use the account to purchase approved educational goods or services, as well as provide for prepaid college plans.
-An AAA Florida Gardiner Scholarship student may NOT accept more than one state-approved scholarship for the same time period.
+Parents/guardians of eligible Florida children may use the accounts to purchase approved educational goods or services, as well as provide for prepaid college plans, for their eligible children.
+An AAA FES-UA student may NOT accept more than one state-approved scholarship for the same time period.